 TROY has a tentative deadline for dual enrollment applications, but the University tries to work with any student’s individual situation once they are aware of a student’s intent to start classes.

 Once accepted into TROY’s ACCELERATE program, classes are offered on a rolling admissions basis, so students can start in any term or semester.
-“Students don’t have to start dual enrollment courses in their sophomore year,” says James.
-“They can take classes just in their senior year if they want to, it’s completely up to them.”
+“Students can apply to be dually enrolled as late as their senior year or as early as their sophomore year.
+It really depends on the student’s preference.”

 How Is Success Measured for Students in Dual Enrollment Courses?